noahfalk/diagnostics/documentation/design-docs/dotnet-tools.md

 Note: The DumpHeap/GCRoot output is identical to SOS.
 I'm not convinced this output is ideal for clarity, but I am not proposing we change it at this time.

+### Install SOS for use with LLDB

+    > dotnet tool install -g dotnet-sos
+      You can invoke the tool using the following command: dotnet-sos Tool 'dotnet-sos' (version '1.0.0') was successfully installed.
+    > dotnet sos install
+      Installing SOS plugin at ~/.dotnet/sos
+      Updating .lldbinit - LLDB will load SOS automatically at startup Complete

 ## Q & A

 1. Do we want an alternate installation path that doesn't require the SDK?

     Not immediately, but it should probably follow shortly after getting an SDK based option in place.
 There are several alternate installation options customers might want for more production oriented scenarios such as FDD and self-contained apps available as network downloads, or docker images that are pre-provisioned with the tools.
 We'll likely need customer feedback to prioritize.

+2. Do we want a single multi-purpose tool, or a larger number of narrower purpose tools?

+    Narrow purpose tools.

+    Rationale: Originally I was leaning towards multi-purpose but there are various reasons this approach was awkward:
+    (a) dotnet's CLI guidance is that the term after dotnet is a 'context', but a multi-purpose tool doesn't make a very useful context.
+In most cases the verb that would follow needed another sub-context noun to determine the operation.
+For example 'dotnet diag collect trace' vs. 'dotnet diag collect dump.'
+Many of the parameters that make sense for a trace don't make sense for a dump and vice-versa so you either end up with workarounds such as a super-set of all possible arguments, arguments that are context sensitive based on earlier arguments, or verbs that are really verb-noun combinations (ie 'collect-dump').
+None of these seem to match dotnet conventions.
+    (b) Putting the verbs before the sub-context noun makes it hard to determine what each sub-context supports with help commands.
+For example dotnet analyze dump\_file would be supported but dotnet analyze trace\_file wouldn't (for now at least).
+    (c) It encourages higher levels of abstraction and consistency than realistically exist.
+For example 'dotnet collect' was appealing if you imagined defining a collection plan that could have all sorts of triggers and different collected artifacts that ultimately gets zipped up in a nice package.
+But building that requires substantial additional work over a basic trace or dump collector.

+    Multi-purpose tool did have a few advantages we are giving up:
+    (a) Size on disk would have been a little better.
+Each tool must include the closure of its non-framework dependencies which means if any tools share a dependency (symbol loading for example) there will be multiple copies of that assembly in the global tools install directory
+    (b) A single dotnet install command.
+We could improving this in dotnet tool install itself, for example by allowing multiple tools to be listed in an install command (similar to many package managers) or supporting a tool meta-package that is just a grouping of related tools.

-2. Do we have a smaller tool which is collector only?
+3. Do we have a stand-alone collector?

-    Not right now at least.
-The main benefit of a stand-alone collector would be a smaller on disk footprint but its not clear the difference would be meaningful enough to justify the extra work right now.
-We can revisit this in response to customer feedback.
-In the meantime we should still apply good engineering discipline to keep collector logic segregated from analysis or UI so that we have a path to achieve this in the future when needed.
+4. What binaries/symbols do we collect?

+5. What output formats do we use?

+6. What default output file names do we want to use?

-3. Do we support command line response files?
+7. Do we support command line response files?

     Not at this time.
 I didn't see any documentation suggesting that dotnet supports the response file generally and it would be nice to follow suit rather than rolling our own.
 We can revisit this based on customer feedback.

-4. Do we support '/' style args that are more common on windows or only '--' style args?
+8. Do we support '/' style args that are more common on windows or only '--' style args?

     Not at this time.
 We should document and parse all arguments accepting only the single dash or double dash form.
 For example -h or --help are recognized for help, but /help is not.
 This keeps us identical to the behavior of other dotnet tools.
     FWIW there might be value in accepting the /arg form of arguments but I'd rather it gets taken up across all dotnet tools or as a generic feature of the command-line parsing library so that we have some degree of standardization.
 Even if we did start recognizing the /arg form, I still suggest only printing the -/-- forms in the help to prevent clutter.

-5. What default output file names do we want to use?

-    For traces we should use traceNNNN.extension where NNNN is a 4 digit decimal counter (for example trace0001.etl or trace2195.netperf).
-For dumps we should use dumpNNNN.extension, and for packaged aggregates of data we should use 'diag-data'

-    Rationale: Firstly should we have a default at all?
-The fewer required parameters there are, the more likely a user can guess a valid command line, the more efficiently the command line can be typed/shown, and the more standardized overall usage is likely to be.
-Users who don't like the default can always specify an alternate value.
-Among the tools that have default values I've seen these two patterns: use a fixed name always (perf/PerfView) or use a time varying name (ProcDump).
-In the case that the diagnostic data will be used immediately after collection, the investigator knows the context and doesn't need to distinguish with a timestamp.
-Avoiding a timestamp makes the output file name predictable for use in subsequent commands.
-It also helps to automatically overwrite past data if the investigator is making multiple attempts to get a useful collection.
-In the case that the investigator needs to persist the data for a period of time before analysis, make multiple collections, or hand off the data to a second investigator, the timestamp is unlikely to be a good enough distinguishing label to understand what each collection represented.
-If the investigator specifices a name explicitly the default is moot, but if they collect first and then rename it is easier when the default file name is easily predictable.

-6. Do we want the tool be 'dotnet' prefixed or use a separate name?
+9. Do we want the tool be 'dotnet' prefixed or use a separate tool name?

-    We'll use the dotnet prefix.
-Although eliminating the dotnet prefix could offer a slighly smaller name, such as 'dndiag' it appears to confusing to have one tool abbreviate dotnet as dn when no other tools do this.
-If dotnet diagnostics had some other small distinct name to use that could be an option, but I am not aware of any.
-'Visual Studio' could have the right diagnostic tooling connotations but it tends to imply broader reach than just .

-7. Do we need a memory comparison command that is more generic than GC heap?
+10. Do we need a memory comparison command that is more generic than GC heap?
 For example VMDiff?

-8. Details of feature scoping questions are bleeding over into CLI design (because almost any feature addition gets exposed via CLI).
+11. Details of feature scoping questions are bleeding over into CLI design (because almost any feature addition gets exposed via CLI).
 We need to figure out how much CLI design gets specified here vs. how much gets decided later.